dsesar4/Radar_analysis/README.md

 # Radar analysis

 Since there are multiple high-quality weather radars available for much of Croatia, tool for their post analysis is required.
-For example, plotting how many 30-40 dBz reflections were present in certain time interval on certain area can be very useful when determining various weather patters.
+For example, plotting how many 30-40 dBz reflections were present in certain time interval on certain area can be very useful when determining various weather patterns.

 There are 3 radars included, each has its own script: